York Park

 The area was swampland before becoming Launceston's showgrounds in 1873.
-In the following decades the grounds were increasingly used for sports, including cricket, bowls and tennis.
+In the following decades the grounds were increasingly used for other sports, including cricket, bowls and tennis.
 In 1919, plans were prepared for the transformation of the area into a multi-sports venue.
-From 1923, the venue was principally used for Australian rules football by the Northern Tasmanian Football Association, and for occasional inter-state games.
+From 1923, the venue was principally used for Australian rules football by the Northern Tasmanian Football Association, becoming the ground of the North Launceston Football Club.
+The ground also hosted occasional inter-state football matches.
 Visiting mainland football clubs regularly played mid-season or end-of-season matches at the ground.
-Other sports such as cricket, tennis, bowling, cycling and foot-racing have been played at the venue.